shardeum/community-missions/missions/1/README.md

       -mint 5 pieces of each candy type
-      -require / revert hitting the Pinata after 3 unique pieces of candy have been minted (since Pinata has no more candy) -each candy type has a photo of what the candy looks like, by using Pinata storage and IPFS CID hashes
+      -require / revert hitting the Pinata after 3 unique pieces of candy have been minted (since Pinata has no more candy) -each candy type has a photo of what the candy looks like, by using Pinata storage and IPFS CID hashes -do not include the gateway url info, just the CID on IPFS

 ## Resources